How To Sanitize Makeup Between Clients, Post-COVID

 Step 2: Disinfecting your tools & kit

 Check out our blog post on how to clean your makeup brushes for more information!
-As well as cleaning the bristles, we should also disinfect the handles too.
+As well as cleaning the bristles with a quality vegan makeup brush cleaner, we should also disinfect the handles too.
 The best way to do this, is to use rubbing alcohol on a cotton ball and wipe round the ferrule and handle.

 After you’ve cleansed your brushes, to further disinfect and ensure they are thoroughly sterilised, you can also spray the rubbing alcohol or 70% isopropyl alcohol over the bristles.